 Dear friends, glad to meet you again for one more post of the “How Do I Do This?” series!
 Despite many out there saying “sizes don’t matter”, when it comes to videos this is not as true.
 For example, you can’t read something that is just too small.
-Today we’ll learn how you can resize your video frames with Amped Replay, and we’ll get some ideas on why this could be extremely important on some occasions.
+Today we’ll learn how you can resize the frames of a video and zoom with Amped Replay.
+Also, we’ll get some ideas on why this could be extremely important on some occasions.

 Resizing, or “scaling”, is one of the oldest applications in image processing.
-The idea is pretty simple: we have an image of size 50 x 100, and we want to enlarge it, perhaps by a factor of 3, so that it becomes 150 x 300 (we normally want to preserve the original aspect ratio, which means, scaling the height and width by the same amount).
+The idea is pretty simple.
+We have an image of size 50 x 100.
+We want to enlarge it, perhaps by a factor of 3, so that it becomes 150 x 300 (we normally want to preserve the original aspect ratio, which means, scaling the height and width by the same amount).

-Let’s work with an example and, for the sake of bringing things to an end, let’s pick up last week’s example and continue from it.
+Let’s work with an example.
+For the sake of bringing things to an end, let’s pick up last week’s example and continue from it.
 We had started with a video of a car, which originally looked like this (the magnified rectangle was added by us, with Replay of course):

 “Hey, that’s SMALL!”, I can hear you say.
 Luckily, there’s a promising Resize filter just waiting for us.
 We activate it, and we’re presented with this:

-As you can see, we can either choose from a dropdown list, or we can manually write the target Width, and let the filter compute the other value for us (or the same for the Height).
+As you can see, we can either choose from a dropdown list, or we can manually write the target Width.
+Also, we can let the filter compute the other value for us (or the same for the Height).
 The checked “Ratio” box ensures that we’re preserving the original proportions so that the image will not look stretched in any direction.
 If you uncheck it, then you’re free to enter both the Height and Width, do it at your own risk ;-).
 So here’s how the image looks after choosing 400%: